databricks/koalas/docs/source/user_guide/transform_apply.rst

 Note that :func:`DataFrame.koalas.transform_batch` has the length restriction - the length of input and output should be the same whereas :func:`DataFrame.koalas.apply_batch` does not.
-However, it is important to know that the output belongs to the same DataFrame when :func:`DataFrame.koalas.transform_batch` can a Series, and you can avoid a shuffle by the operations between different DataFrames.
+However, it is important to know that the output belongs to the same DataFrame when :func:`DataFrame.koalas.transform_batch` returns a Series, and you can avoid a shuffle by the operations between different DataFrames.
 In case of :func:`DataFrame.koalas.apply_batch`, its output is always treated that it belongs to a new different DataFrame.
 See also `Operations on different DataFrames <options.rst#operations-on-different-dataframes>`_ for more details.